PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well there's Uthgar, and Frowen and C'huhoyle."

-"Not from sagas.
+"C'huhoyle my squeaky wagon wheels!
+Not heroes from sagas.
 Not dead guys you heard about in a song someplace.
 I mean, how many honest to gods heroes do you know.
 Have had a beer with?"

 "Uh…"

 "Take your time.
-Make sure you count them all," Boltac said as he let the soothing clip clop of the horses hooves and the tranquil beauty of the forest lull him into something of a trance.
-Boltac knew he was probably going get himself killed with a stunt like this.
-But right now that just made him wish that he had spent a little bit more time outside of the store.
+Make sure you count them all," Boltac said as he let the soothing clip clop of the horses hooves and the tranquil beauty of the forest lull him into a kind of trance.

 "None," interrupted Relan.

 "Did you miss any?
 I mean is that an exact count?
 Because, as a merchant, I can tell you, it is important to be precise with figures."

 "Okay, okay, you've made your point."
+Relan said, staring off into the trees.

 "Yeah, that's what I thought.
 There are two possible reasons for this, and pay attention, because they are closely linked.
 One, everybody who sets out to be a hero gets killed.
-And Two, there's no such thing as heroes."
+And two, there's no such thing as heroes."

 "That's not true.
 That't can't be true.
 Why there's got to be heroes.
 Who else looks out for the poor and the unfortunate?"

-"The poor and the unfortunate either look out for themselves, or, well, they don't have that problem anymore."
+"The poor and the unfortunate either look out for themselves, or, well, then they're really poor and unfortunate."

 "That's terrible.
 That's the most awful thing I've ever heard."

-Boltac shrugged, "Hey, these a dark ages that we live in.
+Boltac shrugged, "Hey, these are dark ages in which we live.
 I don't make the rules.
 I don't even like the rules."

 "The rules suck.
 And I think you have it wrong."

 "I wish I did," said Boltac, "but there's nothing either of us can do to change it."

 They rode on in silence.
+For a long time.

 (( Kid, do you know why people fight wars?